KennethHoff/Misc-Testing/Backend/Analyzers/Oxx.Backend.Analyzers/src/Oxx.Backend.Analyzers/Rules/RequiredProperty/Readme.md

 # Required Property Analyzer

+# --- Work in progress.
+Disabled for now. ---

 This analyzer ensures all properties are either required or nullable.
 This is to prevent the use of the default value for a property, which can lead to unexpected behavior.

 ## [Analyzer](RequiredPropertyAnalyzer.cs)